Sairamakrishnen/Azure-Virtual-Network/README.md

 ## Azure-Virtual-Network

-This GitHub repository contains examples to provision a simple virtual network environment in Azure cloud using powershell cmdlets.
+This GitHub repository contains examples to provision a simple Virtual Network environment in Azure cloud using powershell cmdlets.

 ## Getting Started: